frc-862/lightning-vision/README.md

 - `shell` will shell into an active container/
 - `purge` will remove the image from the local docker registry.
 - `build` will create the docker image.
+- `deploy` will build the image and push it to the hub.
 - `push` will push the image to the hub.
 - `pull` will pull the image from the hub.